moderneinc/mass-ingest-example/README.md

 ## Step 5: Monitor the ingestion process

-By default the example Docker image will run the `mod monitor` command that will create a scrape target that can be consumed by Prometheus.
-This example Docker image will also run a Prometheus server that will scrape the scrape target.
+By default, the example Docker image will run the `mod monitor` command that will create a scrape target that can be consumed by Prometheus.

+You can scrape the metrics from the `/prometheus` endpoint.

+The example Docker image provided in this repo will also run a Prometheus server that will scrape the scrape target.
 You can access the Prometheus server at `http://localhost:9090` and the Grafana server at `http://localhost:3000`.
 The default username and password for Grafana is `admin` and `admin`.

 ## Step 6: Troubleshooting